top of page

 body ⇔ emotions ⇔ mind ⇔ spirit ⇔ environment.

-• working with materials,
+• working with art and nature materials

-• creating images,
+• creating images and collages

-• shaping clay,
+• shaping clay

-• moving your body
+• moving your body through dance and movement

-• playing imaginative roles.
+• playing imaginative roles and storytelling

-The dynamics that unfold in art — tension, release, discovery — are the same ones we navigate every day.
+The dynamics that unfold in art — tension, release, discovery — are the same we navigate every day.

 Somatic awareness: low skill, high sensitivity